milad-kazemi/omega-hugo/exampleSite/content/speakers.md

 location = "Sibley School of Mechanical and Aerospace Engineering, Cornell University, USA" name = "Hadas Kress-Gazit"
 [[career.job_item]]
-about = "With experience in creating visual directions for tech products, you are able to set the standard and lead designers along the way.
-You are not only able to execute beautiful user experiences yourself but communicate those concepts to the team and clients." experiences = ["3+ years Development\texperience in a startup environment", "Strong knowledge of iOS, Android & Web Platforms", "Dynamic presentation and communication skills", "Self-motivation: You manage your own milestones, deadlines, and priorities"] form_action = "#" location = "Hamburg, Germany" name = "International Compliance Officer"
+about = "Sadegh Soudjani is a Lecturer (Assistant Professor) in the School of Computing.
+Previously, he was a postdoctoral researcher at the University of\nOxford, United Kingdom, and at the Max Planck Institute, Germany.
+He obtained his PhD from Delft University of Technology, The Netherlands.\nSadegh’s main research interest is automated formal verification and synthesis of stochastic CPS uing efficient abstraction-based techniques." experiences = [] form_action = "#" location = "School of Computing, Newcastle University, UK" name = "Sadegh Soudjani"
 [funfacts]
 enable = true
 title = "amenities for you to enjoy"